Trump Tweets Gives A Glimpse Into Foreign Policy Approach

 not anymore.
 The beginning of the end was the horrible Iran deal, and now this (U.N.)!
 Stay strong Israel, January 20th is fast approaching!— Donald J. Trump (@realDonaldTrump) December 28, 2016

-The tweets came just hours before Secretary of State John Kerry gave a speech defending their decision and calling the continued building of settlements on Palestinian territory in the West Bank a threat to the two-state solution in the region.
+The tweets came just hours before Secretary of State John Kerry gave a speech defending the decision and calling the continued building of settlements on Palestinian territory in the West Bank a threat to the two-state solution in the region.

 Trump's support for Israel and Prime Minister Benjamin Netanyahu — who has had a fraught relationship with President Obama — may be the biggest forthcoming shift in immediate foreign policy between the outgoing and incoming administrations.
 Throughout the campaign, he pledged that his administration would be a steadfast ally of Israel.